All Episodes

 They went to every election on it.

-It just sickened me when it happened.
+It just, it sickened me when it happened.

 They were ripping the military, accusing them of being rapists and terrorists and terrorizing women and children.

-All for the purposes of discrediting the whole operation so that we would lose so that the Democrats could win the White House in 2004 and 2008.
+All for the purposes of discrediting the whole operation so that we would lose, so that the Democrats could win the White House in 2004 and 2008.

 Yes, the Iraq war was a disaster of historic.